zendesk/zendesk_api_client_rb/Readme.md

 end
 ```

-Note: This Zendesk API client only supports basic authentication at the moment.
+Note: This ZendeskAPI API client only supports basic authentication at the moment.

 ## Usage

-The result of configuration is an instance of Zendesk::Client which can then be used in two different methods.
+The result of configuration is an instance of ZendeskAPI::Client which can then be used in two different methods.

 One way to use the client is to pass it in as an argument to individual classes.

 ```
-Zendesk::Ticket.new(client, :id => 1, :priority => "urgent") # doesn't actually send a request, must explicitly call #save Zendesk::Ticket.create(client, :subject => "Test Ticket", :description => "This is a test", :submitter_id => client.current_user.id, :priority => "urgent")
+ZendeskAPI::Ticket.new(client, :id => 1, :priority => "urgent") # doesn't actually send a request, must explicitly call #save ZendeskAPI::Ticket.create(client, :subject => "Test Ticket", :description => "This is a test", :submitter_id => client.current_user.id, :priority => "urgent")
-Zendesk::Ticket.find(client, :id => 1)
+ZendeskAPI::Ticket.find(client, :id => 1)
-Zendesk::Ticket.delete(client, :id => 1)
+ZendeskAPI::Ticket.delete(client, :id => 1)
 ```

 Another way is to use the instance methods under client.